Challenge Exams For People Out of Province Certification

 Exam Registration for Approved Applicants

-Once and applicant is ready to write the exam, they can contact CPCA for the testing centre information for their area.
+Once an applicant is ready to write the exam, they can contact CPCA for the testing centre information for their area (see below for list of testing centres).

 Exam Re-writes